 As the meeting wore on, the number of attendees dwindled, but those who remained were vocal in their opposition to the proposed plan.
 One resident expressed frustration, saying, "You are here at the pleasure of the citizens of the community, we are not here at your pleasure and you made them wait, and this isn't the first time you've done this."
 Another resident accused the developer, Mr. Wierda, of "calling the shots" and urged the commissioners to "go back to the developer now and just ask for a revision."

-The conversation on the amendment language will continue at the next board meeting.
+The conversation on the amendment language will continue at a future meeting.

 Follow FOX 17: Facebook - X (formerly Twitter) - Instagram - YouTube